REASON AND VALUES EXEMPLIFIED IN GENDER

 ignorance of all this is what justifies the impossibility of debates on the

-most important issues as exposed in my texts on Information and Debate and in my General Disclaimer.
-My solution has been
+most important issues as exposed in my texts on Information and Debate and

-the evaluation of adherence to analytical psychology.
+solution has been the evaluation of adherence to analytical

 Related themes and ideas are generally found in Buddhism and

-Theosophy, as explained in Hedda Janson’s Swedish doctoral dissertation on Ellen
+Theosophy, as explained in Hedda Janson’s Swedish doctoral dissertation on Ellen Key: Buddhism and Theosophy in Ellen Key’s life faith.

-Theosophy in Ellen Key’s life faith.
-(English abstract here and my theological review here).
-It refers to the union of the masculine and feminine revealing the
+refers to the union of the masculine and feminine revealing the spiritually

-astray in a letter on Sex is divine as commented in the American Magazine on February 14, 2024.
+go astray in a letter on Sex is divine as commented in the American Magazine on February 14, 2024.
+The more so for the risk of

-The more so for the risk of misunderstanding the import of his reported statement that
+misunderstanding the import of his reported statement

-the Catholic Church “is still at a very early stage” when it comes to its
+at a very early stage” when it comes to its teaching on sexuality, adding that

-teaching on sexuality, adding that its “catechesis on sex is still in diapers”.
-As it may indeed appear to be, when compared with the Tantra
+its “catechesis on sex is still in diapers”.
+As it may indeed appear to be, when compared with the Tantra tradition, which in turn is easily abused and leads absurdly astray on

-and his sexualized religious movement Adidam.
+“spirituality” exemplified by the Freud-influenced Franklin Jones and his sexualized religious movement Adidam.
 I comment all this elsewhere, in the context of a supposedly Eastern “spirituality” of artificial

 general intelligence.
 More recently in December 2024 the same phenomenon of